 The COVID relief bill passed at the end of 2020 also included some significant changes to the FAFSA.

-While the changes do not go into effect until the 2023-24 school year, that year’s FAFSA will use tax information from 2021, so there are current day considerations.
-And because the FAFSA is completed each year a student is in college, it affects all families with students in college, not just those starting college, in 2023 and beyond.
+The changes go into effect for the 2024-25 school year.
+The FAFSA for that school year opens on October 1, 2023 and will use tax information from 2022.
+And because the FAFSA is completed each year a student is in college, it affects all families with students in college, not just those starting college, in 2024 and beyond.

 Here is a summary of some of the major FAFSA changes:

 Expected Family Contribution (EFC) changed to Student Aid Index (SAI)

 Previously, when a family completed the FAFSA, it was given a remarkably misleading number called the Expected Family Contribution (EFC).
 Because of the name, families thought this number was what they would need to pay for college, when actually it was only a measure of a family’s financial strength.
 What a family actually pays for college is determined by each individual college’s financial aid policy.